 Oculus Rift S USB 3.0 extension cables

 The setup for USB 3.0 Type-A extension cable is similar to DP.
-You will need to plug the male USB-A cable room the Rift S to the female end of the extension cable, and then plug USB-a cable to PC.
+You will need to plug the male USB-A cable room the Rift S to the female end of the extension cable, and then plug the USB-A cable into your PC.

 UGREEN 2 Pack USB Extension Cable USB 3.0